SilongHu/XDL_surgeon/README.txt

 3. Some specific TIEOFF sites I do not mention in my Module_Router.cpp(TIEOFF_X10Y0->DSP_R_X9Y0)
 4. In Module Level Router, When I input the X-10,Y-10, the program only executes the first step(X-10) and ignore the second step
 5. MLR just focus on Y-direction and the CLB modification(Not tried DSP & BRAM yet).
+6. MLR X-direction errors.

 Now, I can convert my generated XDL to NCD file without error, which just focus on the Y-direction of CLB.
+As for X-direction, I can change the corresponding tile location in the PIP, however, when it comes to converting XDL to NCD, the error shows: Can't find arc in tile CLBXX with connecting wires XX and XX, which means I should also change the sink and source simultaneously.